iot-edge-foundation/iot-edge-tradfri/README.md

 # iot-edge-tradfri

 Azure IoT Edge support for IKEA Trådfri/Tradfri.
-The functionality is limited to lights for now.
+The functionality is limited to lights and switches.

 # IoT Edge